 Jimmy Dean Wilcocks, moves into a permanent part time position of case manager, where he is an integral part of the administration team bringing a level of enthusiasm and professionalism to the role.

-Alistair Powning is a permanent member of our team.
-He completed his Grad Cert in Counselling last year and is expected to complete his Grad Dip in counselling this year.
+year.

 Danny Shannon is the senior member of the team and his career at Glebe house continues with his expansion within the communications portfolio, continuing to engage in Glebe house's social media platform